-Archaeological survey by the Qatar National Historic Environment Record Project (QNHER) in 2009, led to the discovery of a Neolithic flint scatter, a settlement and an ancient, raised shoreline associated with higher, mid-Holocene sea levels at Wādī Debay'ān, north-western Qatar (Al-Naimi et al. 2010, 2011; Cuttler, Tetlow & Al-Naimi 2011).
+Archaeological survey by the Qatar National Historic Environment Record Project (QNHER) in 2009, led to the discovery of a Neolithic flint scatter, settlement and an ancient, raised shoreline associated with higher, mid-Holocene sea levels at Wādī Debayʿān, northwestern Qatar (Al Naimi et al. 2010, 2011, Cuttler et al. 2011).
 The QNHER project is a collaboration between Qatar Museums and the University of Birmingham, which over the past five years has developed a national geospatial database for the recording of archaeological sites and historic monuments in Qatar.
 A significant aspect of the project involved archaeological survey and excavation in advance of major construction projects.
-Between 2012 and 2014 excavations at Wādī Debay'ān revealed a burial of a typology previously unknown in Qatar, the unmarked graves (Cuttler, Al-Naimi & Tetlow 2013).
+Between 2012 and 2014 excavations at Wādī Debayʿān revealed a burial of a typology previously unknown in Qatar (Cuttler et al. 2013).

-Keywords: Arabia, 'Ubaid, pre-Islamic, Qatar, burial archaeology
+Keywords: Arabia, 'Ubaid, Funerary, Qatar, Burial Archaeology